erebys-2/fire_burdened/README.txt

 ------------------------------------------------------------------------------------------------

 *Note: The controls can be reconfigured and saved, but the paragraph below still explains the base mechanics.

 I recommend trying the default settings.
 The philosophy was to have one hand deal with purely movement, and the other hand deal with attacks and special moves.
+When you have L/R/Roll/Jump all on one hand it makes the player very maneuverable.

-The controls are:
+The default controls are:
 -WAD to move
 -I to melee
 -O to shoot